-238 See, e.g., Bronx Household of Faith v Board of Educ. of City of New York, 750 F 3d 184,188- 89 (2nd Cir 2014) (recounting "long-running litigation" in which the New York City Board of Education repeatedly refused to accommodate a religious group seeking equal access to school facilities on weekends); Douglas Laycock, Voting with Your Feet Is No Substitute for Constitutional Rights, 32 Harv J L & Pub Pol 29, 41-42 (2009) (discussing this case and noting that the litigation had been in progress for some fifteen years as of the date of publication of that article).
+See, e.g., Bronx Household of Faith v Board of Educ. of City of New York, 750 F 3d 184,188-89 (2nd Cir 2014) (recounting "long-running litigation" in which the New York City Board of Education repeatedly refused to accommodate a religious group seeking equal access to school facilities on weekends); Douglas Laycock, Voting With Your Feet is No Substitute for Constitutional Rights, 32 Harv J L & Pub Pol 29, 41-42 (2009) (discussing this case and noting that the litigation had been in progress for some fifteen years as of the date of publication of that article).

-239 See, for example, Horwitz, 63 U Miami L Rev at 887-88 (cited in note 202) (offering examples); Horwitz, The Story of Santa Fe Independent School District at 488, 495, 502, 504 (same) (cited in note 233).
+&lt;sup>239 See, for example, Horwitz, 63 U Miami L Rev at 887-88 (offering examples) (cited in note 202); Horwitz, The Story of Santa Fe Independent School District at 488, 495, 502, 504) (same) (cited in note 233)

-240 See, for example, Samaha, 2005 Supreme Court Review at 147 (cited in note 12).
+See, for example, Samaha, 2005 S Ct Rev at 147 (cited in note 12).

-establish its own practices.241 Others argue that the Establishment Clause should be read to favor an "anti-sorting" principle, under which the goal is to encourage the dispersal rather than the concentration of religious faiths in any particular jurisdiction.
-On this view, "national standards for religious liberty would be better than local political discretion and the resulting policy variance."242 In contrast to both of these options, I have argued that, despite the resurgence of the view that the Establishment Clause forbids federal religious establishments but not state or local ones,243 conditions on the ground suggest that "the Establishment Clause might be better understood, at least in the modern era, as being more properly concerned with state and local establishments of religion than with federal establishments of religion."244
+practices.
+Others argue that the Establishment Clause should be read to favor an "anti-sorting" principle, under which the goal is to encourage the dispersal rather than the concentration of religious faiths in any particular jurisdiction.
+On this view, "national standards for religious liberty would be better than local political discretion and the resulting policy variance."
+In contrast to both of these options, I have argued that, despite the resurgence of the view that the Establishment Clause forbids federal religious establishments but not state or local ones, conditions on the ground suggest that "the Establishment Clause might be better understood, at least in the modern era, as being more properly concerned with state and local establishments of religion than with federal establishments of religion."

 For now, the answer to that question is unimportant.
 What is important is that Establishment Clause doctrine does not formally recognize the problem.
 Doctrine in this area is indifferent to the "institutional scale" and location of government action.
-As Richard Schragger has observed, it assumes that the same rule applies, no matter the size, scale, or nature of the governmental actor involved.245
+As Richard Schragger has observed, it assumes that the same rule applies, no matter the size, scale, or nature of the governmental actor involved.

 The result is cases like Galloway.
 The Court paid lip service to the notion that the Establishment Clause inquiry must be "fact-sensitive," giving attention to "both the setting in which the prayer arises and the audience to whom it is directed."246 In reality, it showed little interest in the question whether a town board ought to be treated differently than Congress or a state legislature for purposes of a challenge to legislative prayer.
-Any curiosity it had on this question was satisfied by the citation of a scintilla of evidence that legislative prayer by local governmental bodies also "has historical precedent."247 Nor was it curious to discover what the nature and effect of these practices has been for religious minorities, whether it has eased or pro-
+Any curiosity it had on this question was satisfied by the citation of a scintilla of evidence that legislative prayer by local governmental bodies also "has historical precedent."247 Nor was it curious to discover what the nature and effect of these practices has been for religious minorities, whether it has eased or provoked local political division along religious lines, or anything else.
+Neither Justice Kennedy's majority opinion nor Justice Kagan's principal dissent, moreover, so much as mention Justice Thomas's opinion, which at least discussed the issue, albeit strictly on originalist and federalist grounds.
+Whatever the answer to the question how to address "the role of the local in the doctrine and discourse of religious liberty"248 should be, it must at least be acknowledged and addressed directly.

-241 See, for example, Schragger, 117 Harv L Rev at 1815-16 (cited in note 12).
+&lt;sup>241 See, for example, Schragger, 117 Harv L Rev at 1815-16 (cited in note 12).

-242 Samaha, 2005 Supreme Court Review at 138 (cited in note 12).
+&lt;sup>242 Samaha, 2005 S Ct Rev at 138 (cited in note 12).